danielprocop/ai-playground/README.md

 # AI Playground

-A space for experimenting with LLMs, chains, agents and ideas.
+🧪 This is my personal sandbox for experimenting with AI — especially LangChain, LLMs, and agent-based workflows.

-Not polished.
-Just play.
+This repo includes:
+- Prompt engineering tests
+- LangChain chains and tools
+- LLM agent prototypes
+- Anything that helps me learn by doing

+No structure.
+No pressure.
+Just real experimentation.

+---
-🧪 Tools: LangChain, OpenAI, Python
+🚀 Tech: LangChain, OpenAI, Python